Rocking and Rolling on the Mountains: A Driving Tour Through Steele, Ashville and Springville

 Return to I-59 and travel south to the next exit to reach the city of Springville (205-467-2339).
 From exit 154, travel less than one mile until you reach the four-way stop sign that marks the intersection of Springville’s main street, which is also AL Highway 11.
 From this point you will find interesting stops left, right and ahead of the stop sign.

 If you turn right at the four-way, you will immediately be in Springville’s downtown where you will find Laster Sundries (Main Street; 205-467-2076), a store that has sold ice cream and candy to generations of children and adults.
 Also along Main Street you will see a sign with the word “antiques” hanging from the awning of the old Washington Feed Store that operated for more than 100 years.
-Today this building contains the Ole Springville Antique Mall (6364 U.S. Highway 11; 205-467-0612) with 37 vendors.
+Today this building contains the Springville Antique Mall (5630 Main Street, US Hwy 11; 205-467-0612) with 35 vendors.

 Once you have left the city’s town center, turn around and go back to the stop sign and continue (turn left if you are just arriving from the interstate).
 Headed in this direction on AL Highway 11, you will find Blackwood Gallery and Studio on your right (5715 U.S. Highway 11; 205-467-7197).
 Dean and Sharon Black are both artists and offer their works, as well as works by other local artists, in the gallery.
 Attached to the gallery is Dean’s wood studio where he can often be found working on his next project.
 He is a master craftsman and has been commissioned to do work for the Birmingham Museum of Art and other destinations.

 Turn around and travel back to the four-way stop sign.
 Turn left (or from the interstate go straight through the intersection).
-You are now on Muphrees Valley Road where you will find the arts and crafts festival Homestead Hollow Springfest in May and Homestead Hollow Harvest Festival in October (1190 Murphees Valley Road; 205-467-3681).
+You are now on Muphrees Valley Road where you will find two major Homestead Hollow arts and crafts festivals in the spring and the fall (1161 Murphees Valley Road; 205-467-3681).
 These and other annual arts events at Homestead Hollow draw thousands.

 The Whites of Pine Mountain